yamt/garbage/macos/gai_leak/README.txt

 Mojave didn't have the issue.
 Monterey has the issue.

+"nw_hash_table_create" leak:
     to me, it seems host names which don't have any ipv6 addresses are affected. but i'm not sure about it.

 https://feedbackassistant.apple.com/feedback/9947074